edamontology/edam-browser/README.md

 # Edam stand alone browser using d3.js

+The EDAM Browser is a client-side web-based visualization javascript widget.
+Its goals are to help describing bio-related resources and service with EDAM, and to facilitate and foster community contributions to EDAM.

 ![screenshot](./screenshot.png)

+## Demo

-## Try it
+## Use it ...

-### Online
+### ... online

 Go to https://ifb-elixirfr.github.io/edam-browser/

-### Local
+### ... locally

+Download/clone the repository

 Run `python start_edam_stand_alone_browser.py`

 It starts a web server allowing you to browse edam on [localhost:20080](http://0.0.0.0:20080).

-Note that for the first run it will download EDAM in json from [this issues comment](https://github.com/edamontology/edamontology/issues/326#issuecomment-348208324)
+### ... with a custom ontology

+EDAM Browser can render ontology described in json following the [schema](ontology.schema.json), see [here](https://github.com/IFB-ElixirFr/edam-browser/blob/master/paper.md#criteria-6) for more information on how to load a custom ontology.

+### ... in your website

+A demo showing you how to add the tree visualization and how you can interact with the it programmatically is available at https://ifb-elixirfr.github.io/edam-browser/demo.html